 Frost sensitive vegetables (aka warm weather vegetables) that will need to be protected from frost include plants like tomatoes, beans, peppers, eggplant, melons, squash, tomatillos, okra and cucumbers.

-Cold hardy vegetables like peas, lettuce, spinach and other salad greens, carrots, broccoli, cauliflower, cabbage, kale and Brussels sprouts, are frost resistant plants and won’t be harmed by a light frost (in fact, many of these vegetables taste better after being touched by frost).
+Cold hardy vegetables like peas, lettuce, spinach and other salad greens, carrots, broccoli, cauliflower, cabbage, kale and Brussels sprouts, won’t be harmed by a light frost.

 How To Prevent Frost On Plants